 Identification of model parameters in Engee

-Let's consider the implementation of the task of parametric identification of a model based on data.
-We have to identify several time-invariant parameters of some model, the structure of which we know in advance.
+Let's consider the implementation of the problem of parametric identification of a model based on data.
+We have to determine several time-invariant parameters of a certain model, the structure of which is known to us in advance.

-In this example we will analyse the signal generated by the dynamic model Engee.
-It is located in the folder start/examples/data_analysis/parametric_identification
+In this example, we will analyze the signal generated by the dynamic model Engee.
+It is located in the folder start/examples/data_analysis/parametric_identification.

-The model consists of two subsystems: one generates the analysed signal, the other is a reference model (without noise).
+The model consists of two subsystems: one generates the analyzed signal, the other is a reference model (without noise).

 - time component: a line with a slope of 0.01,

-- first harmonic: a sinusoid with amplitude 1 and angular frequency rad/s,
+- first harmonic: a sine wave with an amplitude of 1 and an angular frequency glad/with,

-- less prominent second harmonic: sinusoid with amplitude 0.6 and angular frequency rad/s,
+- less noticeable second harmonic: a sine wave with an amplitude of 0.6 and an angular frequency glad/with,

-- white noise with zero offset and dispersion 0.3.
+- White noise with zero offset and 0.3 variance.

 function (c::ModelBlock)(t::Real)